 Expert on: antiretroviral therapy, HIV.

-Dr. Ronald Hershow is currently leading a pilot study that is attempting to determine the most effective ways to promote successful antiretroviral therapy in HIV-infected injection drug users in Indonesia.
+Dr. Ronald Hershow has studied the most effective ways to promote successful antiretroviral therapy in HIV-infected injection drug users in Indonesia and has evaluated Tuberculosis control efforts in Ukraine.
 His research interests include HIV as it affects women and substance users, viral hepatitis, particularly hepatitis C, and hospital-acquired infections focusing on antimicrobial resistant microorganisms.

 Expert on: STIs and HIV transmission and prevention.